Client Stories: Identifying New Licensing Opportunities in Non-Core Domain

 We believe, it is important to understand the value of your patents and explore the opportunities for monetization through IP licensing.
 We help our clients develop the best patent licensing in and out strategies through an in-depth analysis of their portfolio and through careful research of specific industries and products.

 For most companies today, the ability to identify, analyze and pick a potential market to fuel growth is important.
 Yet it can be difficult due to resource demands, pre-existing biases, and lack of expertise in this field.
-If you’ve started or are considering starting a project in this field, please contact us to explore how we can help you expand to other markets effectively.
+Please contact us to explore how we can help you expand to other markets effectively.
 Let’s connect.

-– Abhinav Mahajan, Aman Goyal and The Editorial Team
+– Abhinav Mahajan (ICT Licensing), Aman Goyal (ICT Licensing) and The Editorial Team